jonhealy1/ethElections/README.md

   2. Adding an issue or candidate was supposed to cost Ether above the transaction fees.
   3. I wanted to have Voters answer general knowledge questions about either the candidates or the issues in order to be delegated votes.

+Testing: While this project is running type: truffle test